MikeG621/YOGEME/Readme.txt

 ==========
 Version History

+v1.13.9, 07 Sep 2022
- - New error dialog with the aiblity to skip future errors.
-Currently only for Backdrop DAT loading
+ - New error dialog with the ability to skip future errors.
+Currently only for Backdrop DAT loading [Issue #72]
+ - (XWA) Lines in RESDATA.txt will be skipped when loading backdrops if commented out by ; or // [Issue #72]

 v1.13.8, 28 Aug 2022
  - (XWA) Added ability to edit COMBAT.LST if Justagai's MP Hook is installed